 For example, if the page is translated into Mandarin Chinese, you can alter the design subtly so the background pages the letters well.

 Languages look different and have different aesthetics.
 For example, Arabic sentences are written from right to left.
 Some Chinese and Japanese text can be written from top to bottom.
 It is a good idea to accommodate background design accordingly.

 5. Choose Colors Carefully

 Many colors can have negative connotations in different regions so it is a good idea to stick with something neutral, especially if you have a global presence with no single dominant market.

 The best example of this is the Amazon website.
 It has neutral dark blue, yellow, and white colors that look modern and are still neutral.
 Walmart also uses a similar color scheme with great results.

-A great way to choose the right colors for your website is to look into color theory.
+A great way to choose the right templates for your website is to look into color theory.
 It is also a good idea to look at how you can own color on the website and make it a significant part of your brand.
 Coca Cola, Target, and several other big-name companies do this.

 6. Personalize Images, But Keep It Neutral

 If you want to appeal to a global audience, you can’t afford to use regular stock photos with stock models.
 You will have to show global representation in skin color, features, hair, and general presence.
 For example, if your website is dominated by overwhelmingly western models, it won’t appeal much to African and Asian audiences.

 Choosing the right visuals in your marketing can help you connect personally with your audiences.
 Avoid stock photos and use candid imagery wherever possible.
 You can hire freelance photographers, graphic designers, and other such professionals for the job.